 |O-RAN.WG1.O1 Interface.0 v03.00||O-RAN Operations and Maintenance Interface Specification||Management services (provisioning, fault supervision, performance assurance, etc.)|

 Please note that the above provides a non-exhaustive list of the specifications.
-For full list, please go to O-RAN Alliance website
+For the full list, please go to the O-RAN Alliance website

 This post provided an introduction to O-RAN, where we set up the scene and showed basics like characteristics of O-RAN, the basic building blocks as well as entities involved in the development of this concept.
 The next posts in this series are providing more insights into specific aspects, like architecture (2.
 O-RAN Architecture, Nodes, and Interfaces), RIC design (3.
 O-RAN near-Real-Time RIC), and use cases (4.
 O-RAN Use Cases: Traffic Steering).
 To close the considerations, Fig. 5 below provides the abbreviation list for the O-RAN-related terms and nomenclature.

 RIMEDO Labs Resources

 - Blog posts:

 - Other blog posts in the O-RAN series: 2.
 O-RAN Architecture, Nodes, and Interfaces, 3.
 O-RAN near-Real-Time RIC (RAN Intelligent Controller), 4.
 O-RAN Use Cases: Traffic Steering

 - O-RAN is closely related to the private mobile networks topic.
 See our other posts on this: Private 5G Networks – Technology, Architecture, and Deployment and Private Mobile Networks and 5G Era.